Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature

-We denote the lattice as $W \times L$ with $W$($L$) being the width(length) of system, and below we focus on the width-4 cylinder (e.g., $4\times30$, with both XTRG~\cite{Chen2018XTRG} and $\tan$TRG~\cite{tanTRG2023}), and width-6 systems (e.g., $6\times18$, with $\tan$TRG).
-For long cylinder systems, such as those with $W = 4$, the ground state takes on a form of a Luther-Emery liquid (LEL), which is a quasi-one-dimensional SC state that exhibits the coexistence of both quasi-long-range charge density wave (CDW) order and the $d$-wave SC order.
-Additionally, this state exhibits gapped spin and single-particle excitations~\cite{Balents1996,White2002Friedel,HCJiang2018tJ, HCJiang2019Science,Chung2020Plaquette,HCJiang2020PRR,Gannot2020Ladder, HCJiang2020Critical}.
+The geometries explored include width-4 cylinders (e.g., $4\times30$ with width $W=4$ and length $L=30$), and width-6 systems (e.g., $6\times18$ cylinder and $6\times6$ open square).
+On long cylinders, the SC state takes on a form of a Luther-Emery liquid with both quasi-long-range CDW and $d$-wave SC correlations, where the spin and single-particle excitations are gapped~\cite{Balents1996,White2002Friedel,HCJiang2018tJ,HCJiang2019Science, Chung2020Plaquette,HCJiang2020PRR,Gannot2020Ladder,HCJiang2020Critical}.
+Below, we consider the two cases of $t'/t=\pm0.17$ [with $J'/J =(t'/t)^2\approx 0.03$] and explore the corresponding phase diagrams.

-Below we consider typical model parameters with $t'/t>0$ located in the SC phase in the ground state phase diagrams, i.e., $t'/t = 0.17$ [$J'/J =(t'/t)^2 = 0.0289$] for the $W=4,6$ systems.
-The width-4 system has an ordinary $d$-wave pairing instead of the special plaquette $d$-wave type \cite{Chung2020Plaquette,HCJiang2020PRR}, and for wider system, e.g., $W=6$ cylinder, the SC ground state has been revealed to be more like the case in the 2D limit with the CDW pattern greatly suppressed~\cite{Gong2021tJ}.